SimonJMurphy/SimonJMurphy.github.io/README.md

 ## Simon J. Murphy, University of Sydney

 Simon Murphy is a postdoctoral researcher in asteroseismology at the University of Sydney.
 He uses stellar pulsations to characterise stellar masses, ages and metallicities.
-His research focusses on pulsating A/F stars, particularly delta Scuti stars, and stellar chemically peculiarities such as the lambda Bootis phenomenon.
+His research focusses on pulsating A/F stars, particularly delta Scuti stars, and stellar chemical peculiarities such as the &lambda Bootis phenomenon.
 He also uses pulsation timing to find and parametrise binary systems.

 Simon is also an outdoors enthusiast, participating in many adventure sports and activites.

 ## Research interests

 Interests:
-   * $\delta$ Scuti stars
+   * &delta Scuti stars
-   * $\gamma$ Doradus variables
+   * &gamma Doradus variables
    * roAp stars
-   * $\lambda$ Bootis stars
+   * &lambda Bootis stars
    * Am/Ap stars
    * stellar evolution
    * pre-main-sequence stars